St. Paul's Episcopal Church (Evansville, Indiana)

 St. Paul's Episcopal Church is an Episcopal parish church located in Evansville, Indiana, within the Episcopal Diocese of Indianapolis.
 The parish was formally organized in 1836 after a missionary visit from Bishop Jackson Kemper.
 The present-day church building was erected in 1886 on the corner of 1st and Chestnut St. in downtown Evansville to replace the parish's first church built on the same site.
 Designed by architects James W. Reid & Merritt J. Reid, the English Gothic Revival-style structure was constructed with Bedford limestone and trimmed with Green River limestone.
 St. Paul's is known for being the home parish of various prominent figures in Evansville's history.
 It is also known for its community service, including a weekend soup kitchen through Sr. Joanna's Table.

-St. Paul's Episcopal Church was added to the National Register of Historic Places on July 17, 1978 as part of the larger Riverside Historic District in downtown Evansville.
+St. Paul's Episcopal Church was added to the National Register of Historic Places on July 17, 1978, as part of the larger Riverside Historic District in downtown Evansville.

 History

 Evansville's first Episcopalians organized themselves as St. Paul's parish, the first Protestant Episcopal parish in Evansville on January 9, 1836.
-Rev. Archibald H. Lamon served as the first rector from 1836-1844.
+Rev. Archibald H. Lamon served as the first rector from 1836 to 1844.
 The congregation met in the first Vanderburgh County Courthouse until January 12, 1840, when the first church building on 1st and Chestnut was consecrated by Bishop Jackson Kemper.
 After Rev. Lamon left the congregation in March 1844 to pursue missionary work in Louisiana, the congregation went through a series of rectors as follows: